 How to make this recipe

-This is a fairly straightforward recipe to make.
-For the full set of instructions, please make sure you scroll down to the recipe card below, but here is a brief overview:
+This recipe is simple to make!
+For the full set of directions, please scroll down to the recipe card below.
+This is just a general overview on how to make it to help you plan.

 Mixing Kolache Dough